Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Introduction

 \section{Introduction}

 Most optimization problems in practice are uncertain.
-To handle such problems under uncertainty, a vibrant field of research has been developed, including such approaches as fuzzy optimization \cite{lodwick2010fuzzy}, stochastic programming \cite{birge2011introduction}, or robust optimization \cite{kasperski2016robust}.
+To handle such problems under uncertainty, a vibrant field of research has been developed, including such approaches as fuzzy optimization (see e.g. \cite{lodwick2010fuzzy}), stochastic programming (see e.g. \cite{birge2011introduction}), or robust optimization (see e.g. \cite{kasperski2016robust}).
 Treating uncertainty in an optimization problem typically increases its computational complexity, which means that a problem that is simple under known problem data may become challenging when the data is not known precisely.

 In this paper we consider one such problem, which is the representatives multi-selection problem (RMSP).
-We are given several disjoint sets of items, and need to chose a specified number of items from each set.
+We are given several disjoint sets of items, and need to choose a specified number of items from each set.
 The aim is to minimize a linear cost function in the items.
 More formally, the problem can be described as

 with